-St. Catherine’s Doctor of Nursing Practice (DNP): Nurse Practitioner option challenges nurses to integrate their professional experience with new knowledge and skills in order to assume an advanced practice role in nursing.
-Driven by the mission of the University that is rooted in social justice, our students develop their nurse practitioner expertise and leadership skills to improve health outcomes for all populations, especially the most vulnerable.
+The Doctor of Nursing Practice (DNP): Nurse Practitioner option from St. Catherine University in St. Paul, MN challenges nurses to integrate their professional experience with new knowledge and skills in order to assume an advanced practice role in nursing.
+Driven by a mission rooted in social justice, our nurse practitioner doctorate students develop their nurse practitioner expertise and leadership skills to improve health outcomes for all populations, especially the most vulnerable.

 The St. Kate's Nurse Practitioner degree offers two specialty options with specific clinical content in pediatric primary care and adult-gerontology primary care.